kerrishotts/pgday/2017/creating-a-modern-phonegap-plugin/presentation.md

 When building your own plugins, you'll probably be using this method the most &mdash; you don't have to publish anything anywhere, but you can still test your plugins in Cordova apps using this method.
 =======
 >>>>>>> 7684d0d... backslide!

+???

+When building your own plugins, you'll probably be using this method the most &mdash; you don't have to publish anything anywhere, but you can still test your plugins in Cordova apps using this method.

 ---
 footer: